Optimal Quantum Thermometry with Coarse-grained Measurements: Many-body lattice models

 Now we will show how some of the conclusions of Sec.~\ref{sec:gaussianEdist} actually hold universally in the thermodynamic limit.
 Intuitively speaking, the idea is that generic lattice models with finite-range interactions, when away from criticality, tend to have Gaussian energy distribution due to the many-body Berry-Esseen theorem \cite{Keating_2015, Brandao_2015, Brandao_2015G}.
 Therefore, the same behaviour as in Fig.~\ref{fig:gaussianDOS} is expected to occur when coarse-graining to different partitions in such lattice models.

-In fact, in Appendix \ref{app:many}, we prove that, up to $O(\ln^{-1} N)$ corrections, a two-outcome measurement ($d = 2$) with partitions $I_1 = [E_0, \av{H}]$ and $I_2 = (\av{H}, E_D]$, can achieve a Fisher information $\mathcal{C} = \frac{2}{\pi} \F$.
-This coincides with the results for the exact Gaussian distribution (Sec.~\ref{sec:gaussianEdist}) and for independent qubits (Sec.~\ref{sec:Ntlss}).
+\kar{In fact, in Appendix \ref{app:many}, we prove that the maximal $\C / \F$ achievable by two-outcome measurements ($d = 2$) is $\frac{2}{\pi} + O(\ln^{-1} N)$, and the boundary of the optimal partition $I_1 = [E_0, b]$ and $I_2 = (b, E_D]$ is near the average energy: $b - \av{H} = O(\ln^{-1/2} N) \sqrt{\var(H)}$; moreover, when $b = \av{H}$ exactly, one still has $\frac{\C}{\F} = \frac{2}{\pi} + O(\ln^{-1} N)$.} \kar{In the the thermodynamic limit,} this coincides with the results for the exact Gaussian distribution (Sec.~\ref{sec:gaussianEdist}) and for independent qubits (Sec.~\ref{sec:Ntlss}).
 We expect that, for $d \geq 3$ partitions, one should be able to prove results identical to those obtained for the exact Gaussian energy distribution in Sec.~\ref{sec:gaussianEdist} by using arguments along the lines of those in Appendix~\ref{app:many}.

 In order to prove Eq.~\eqref{qfidim2}, we need to assume that the thermal state of the lattice satisfies the following two generic conditions:

 (i) Exponential decay of correlations: For arbitrary regions $\mathcal{X},\mathcal{Y}$ separated by a distance $l$ on the lattice, and some constant $\xi$,